 “Additionally 100% of all Year 12 students achieved their Queensland Certificate of Education (QCE),” said Mrs Kiepe.

-“For the 2018 cohort, this means that almost 100% of students received first-round offers of tertiary places.”
+“For the 2018 cohort, this means that almost 100% of students received first-round offers of tertiary places,” she said.

 Of the OP 1 to 5 recipients, a handful were invited to share their advice and motivational messages to students upon receiving their scholar certificates.
 Imogen Scott, who has commenced her studies at The University of Cambridge, United Kingdom, spoke of how Year 12 required firm determination and self-belief.

-“I’d say overall Year 12 is a really rocky ride, I know I had a lot of highs and lows,” she said.
+“I’d say overall Year 12 is a really rocky ride, I know I had a lot of highs and lows,” Imogen said.

-“But I’d say that during these lows it is really important to remember not to give up on yourself and not to put yourself down.”
+“But I’d say that during these lows it is really important to remember not to give up on yourself and not to put yourself down,” she said.

-“One bad grade is really nothing in the grand scheme of things, and your OP doesn’t determine the path you take in life, so don’t give up,” said Imogen.
+“One bad grade is really nothing in the grand scheme of things, and your OP doesn’t determine the path you take in life, so don’t give up”.

 Students also heard from Marni Crofts, who has embarked on a Bachelor of Nursing and Bachelor of Behavioural Science (Psychology).
 She encouraged students to look after their wellbeing and embrace all of the opportunities Year 12 presents.

-“To the Year 12’s, you’re about to have an incredible year,” she said.
+“To the Year 12 students, you’re about to have an incredible year,” Marni said.

-“So embrace all of it, have heaps of fun and be mindful of your personal wellbeing because that’s really important.”
+“So embrace all of it, have heaps of fun and be mindful of your personal wellbeing because that’s really important,” she said.

-“And also, evidently, you can do Maths A and still get a good OP!” said Marni.
+“And also, evidently, you can do Maths A and still get a good OP!”.